pura vida (jayemsey x costa rica)

 We go back to Selina and relax; Rekha naps and I do a little bit of reading and a little bit of lettering.
 It’s just a really nice day to be outside.
 Some of the mist has settled over the hostel, and it’s a little cooler and greyer now.
 Mist always fascinates me, because it’s literally just...tiny drops of water?
 But it somehow blocks out sunlight and warmth.

 We finish the night at Soda La Amistad, a family-run soda a little ways down the mountain, actually close to where we were earlier.
-There aren’t any street signs here either and very little signal, so we simply have to follow screenshots of Google Maps directions on our phones, trying to decipher whether the little squiggles are side streets or just random markings.
+There aren’t any street signs here either and there’s very little signal, so we simply have to follow screenshots of Google Maps directions on our phones, trying to decipher whether the little squiggles are side streets or just random markings.
 It reminds me of when I first learned to drive and I didn’t have a GPS or unlimited data, so I’d have to print out MapQuest directions and hope that I had a good sense of what “500 feet” was.

 This place is clearly a hotspot for tourists—the inside is decorated with postcards, artifacts, and flags from all over the world.
 Apparently they really love Canada.
 There’s a translation sheet on the table to help you order.
 The casado is delicious; it’s paired with a slow-smoked pork rib, and it’s the perfect meal for the end of the night before head back to the hostel and sleep.